terrymandin/QuickStartInstallOPCPublisher/README.md

-# Install OPCPublisher
+# Quick Start Install OPCPublisher
-This documentation will show the steps to insall the OPC Publisher in a Linux environment
+This is a quick start to install the Azure OPCPublisher module.
+For detailed instructions see:

 ## Prerequisites